Pzqqt/android_kernel_xiaomi_marble/Documentation/admin-guide/blockdev/zram.rst

 To overcome the concern, zram supports "writeback_limit" feature.
 The "writeback_limit_enable"'s default value is 0 so that it doesn't limit any writeback.
-IOW, if admin wants to apply writeback budget, he should enable writeback_limit_enable via::
+IOW, if admin wants to apply writeback budget, they should enable writeback_limit_enable via::

 	$ echo 1 > /sys/block/zramX/writeback_limit_enable